hondaguy900/smsxml2html-appstyle/README.md

 ## Privacy & Data Handling

 - This tool processes SMS/MMS backup files **locally on your computer**.
-All conversion happens offline:
+All conversion happens offline.
 - No data is sent to external servers
 - All generated HTML files remain on your local machine
 - You are responsible for securing your own message backups and converted files

-**Important**: SMS backup files contain private conversations.
+- **Important**: SMS backup files contain private conversations.
 Handle these files with appropriate care and do not share generated HTML files publicly unless you've removed all personal information.

 ## License

 This project maintains the same license as the original smsxml2html project.
 Please refer to the original repository for licensing terms.